-Ursula Andress went on to have an active career through the 1980s, appearing in many movies and TV shows of her own choosing.
-She is said to have turned down Raquel Welch’s role in One Million Years B.C. in 1966 and Sharon Tate’s role in Valley of the Dolls in 1967.
-In 1965 she posed for Playboy, the first of eight times she would do so. (“Because I’m beautiful” was her calm response to why she was willing to pose nude.)
-In the 1990s her acting roles began to diminish.
+Ursula Andress went on to have an active film career through the 1980s, appearing in movies and TV shows of her own choosing.
+The many films in which she appeared include "She" (1965), "What’s New Pussycat" (1965), "The Blue Max" (1966), "Casino Royale" (1967), and "Clash of the Titans" (1981).
+In 1965 she posed for Playboy, the first of seven times she would do so. (“Because I’m beautiful,” was her calm response to why she was willing to pose nude.)
+In the 1990s, her acting roles began to diminish.
 She last appeared in a film in 2005.

 In 1995 Ursula Andress was named one of the “Sexiest Stars in Film History” by Empire magazine.
-Her iMDb biography listed her on-screen trademarks as her “platinum blonde hair, large brown eyes, voluptuous figure, and seductive deep voice.”
-The biography summed up her early screen legacy as follows:
+Her IMDb biography lists her on-screen trademarks as her “platinum blonde hair, large brown eyes, voluptuous figure, and seductive deep voice.”
+The biography sums up her early screen legacy as follows:

 “Her striking beauty and smoldering screen presence made a strong impression on moviegoers, immediately establishing her as one of the most desired women in the world and as an ornament to put on-screen alongside some of the most bankable talent of the era, such as Elvis Presley in Fun in Acapulco.”

-In 2003 Ursula Andress declared, “My home is the world.
-I live a little in Spain, the U.S., Italy, and Switzerland.”
-The entertainment world is fortunate that there exists a permanent record on film of when the fascinating lives of Elvis Presley and Ursula Andress briefly crossed paths in 1963. — Alan Hanson (© May 2016)
+The entertainment world is fortunate that there exists a permanent record on film of when the fascinating lives of Elvis Presley and Ursula Andress briefly crossed paths in 1963. — Alan Hanson (2019)